RasmusLindroth/tut/README.md

 * `:q` `:quit` exit
 * `:timeline` home, local, federated, direct, notifications
 * `:tl` h, l, f, d, n (a shorter form of the former)
+* `:tag` followed by the hashtag e.g. `:tag linux`

 Explanation of the non obvious keys when viewing a toot
 * `V` = view.
 In this mode you can scroll throught the text of the toot if it doesn't fit the screen
 * `O` = open.
 Gives you a list of all URLs in the toot.
-Opens them in your default browser.
+Opens them in your default browser, if it's an user or tag they will be opened in tut.
 * `M` = media.
 Opens the media with `xdg-open`.

+### Configuration
+Tut if configurable, so you can change things like the colors, the default timeline, what image viewer to use and some more.
+Check out the configuration file to see all the options.

+You find it in `XDG_CONFIG_HOME/tut/config.ini` which usally equals to `~/.config/tut/config.ini`.

 ### Install instructions
 If you don't use the binary that you find under releases